apurveh/VIAEventAssociation/Documentation/Assignment4/UseCases.md

 * [x] UC2 - Event creator updates title of event.
 * [x] UC3 - Event creator updates title of event.
 * [x] UC4 - Event creator updates start-time and -date, and end-time and -date of event.
+* [x] UC 5 - Event creator sets visibility of event to “public”
 * [x] UC6 -  The creator makes the event private
 * [x] UC7 - The creator sets the max number of guests
 * [x] UC8 - The creator readies an event